2014 Bank of America 500

 The 2014 Bank of America 500 was a NASCAR Sprint Cup Series stock car race that was held on October 11, 2014, at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 334 laps on the 1.5-mile (2.4 km) asphalt quad-oval, it was the 31st race of the 2014 Sprint Cup Series season, as well as the fifth race of ten in the Chase for the Sprint Cup.
 It was also ABC's final NASCAR telecast for the foreseeable future.
 Kevin Harvick scored his third win of the season and first since Darlington in April.
 Jeff Gordon finished second for the sixth time this season.
 Jamie McMurray, Joey Logano, and Kyle Busch rounded out the top five.
 The top rookies of the race were Kyle Larson (6th), Austin Dillon (13th), and Justin Allgaier (15th).

-Previous week's race

-On the final restart with 28 laps to go, Ryan Newman lost the lead to Joey Logano and he held off a hard-charging Kyle Larson to score his fifth win of the season.
-“It was a crazy race, and I had such a fast Pennzoil Ford," said Logano.
-It is awesome to be back in victory lane.
-When the top opened up, the car just took off.
-Me and the No. 42 (Kyle Larson) were the only ones that seemed to be able to run up there.
-We had a cat and mouse (with Larson) during portions of the late run.
-I just had to be able to work the traffic and keep my momentum up.
-We just have to keep capitalizing going forward.”

 Report

 Background

 The race was held at Charlotte Motor Speedway, a motorsports complex located in Concord, North Carolina, United States, 13 miles from Charlotte, North Carolina.
 The complex features a 1.5 mi quad-oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend and the Sprint All-Star Race, as well as the Bank of America 500.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams located in the Charlotte area.
 The track is owned and operated by Speedway Motorsports (SMI) with Marcus G. Smith (son of Bruton Smith) as track president.